W6EC 261 / EU Regulation

 per passenger, Wizz Air claims

-Wizz Air frequently cites 'crew sickness' or 'technical issues' as extraordinary circumstances — both are explicitly NOT extraordinary under the Wallentin-Hermann ruling.
+Wizz Air sometimes cites 'crew sickness' or 'technical issues' as extraordinary circumstances — both are explicitly NOT extraordinary under the Wallentin-Hermann ruling.

 The airline has been fined multiple times by the Hungarian Competition Authority (GVH) for misleading passengers about their compensation rights, including claiming that flights under 3 hours are never eligible (they can be for distance-based compensation).